EJF Guaranteed Summer Funding

 All students traveling on Law Center-sponsored travel (including EJF and/or the International Internship Program) must complete an online travel registration.

-Students must complete an online travel registration prior to submitting your final EJF application to OPICS (your final EJF application is due by Wednesday, April 10, 2013, at 5:00 pm).
+Students must complete the online travel registration prior to submitting their final EJF application to OPICS (final EJF application is due by Wednesday, April 8, 2015, at 5:00 pm).